Eyiza/msds_ws/README.md

 - **Path Planning**: The robot can plan its path to the destination while avoiding obstacles and optimizing for efficiency.
 - **Localization**: The robot uses various sensors to determine its position within the environment, enabling accurate navigation.
 - **Mapping**: The system can create a map of the environment using sensor data, allowing for better navigation and obstacle avoidance.
+- **SLAM**: The project implements Simultaneous Localization and Mapping (SLAM) techniques to build a map of the environment while keeping track of the robot's location.
+- **Teleoperation**: The robot can be controlled remotely for manual operation and testing.
 - **Simulation**: The project includes a simulation environment for testing and validation of the robot's capabilities before deployment in real-world scenarios.
 - **Visualization**: The system provides visualization tools for monitoring the robot's status, path, and environment.